SelfHosting Updates - End Summer 2025

 And is a great chance to tinker with your miniPC and homelab.

-Try new desktop app for your linux system and install them via:
+Try new desktop apps for your linux system and install them via:

-And consequently, this has not been a DFY (done for you), but a DWY (done with you) recap of this and this web setup
+And consequently, this has not been a DFY (done for you), but a DWY (done with you) recap of this and this web setups.

 Just make sure to have all you need for HUGO or Astro web development ready